cosmos/testnets/interchain-security/dungeontest-1/README.md

-# `dungeon` Chain Details
+# `dungeontest-1` Chain Details

 > Status: **PENDING**

-The `dungeon` chain is launched to test the dungeon chain.
+The `dungeontest-1` chain is launched to test the dungeon chain.

 ---